AndreaContre14/Satellite-image-classification-using-deep-learning/docs/results_summary.md

 | Epochs executed | 82 | 204 |

 ### Discussion
-- The improved training configuration (B3) yields a **substantial gain** in validation and test performance compared to the baseline CNN.
+- The improved training configuration (**B3**) provides a substantial increase in both validation and test performance with respect to the baseline CNN.
-- Architectural enhancements (deeper network, Global Average Pooling) combined with controlled regularization significantly improve generalization.
+- The combination of a deeper architecture, Global Average Pooling, and controlled regularization significantly enhances the model’s generalization capability.
-- Training dynamics refinement (callback patience) stabilizes convergence and enables higher final performance.
-- The performance gap between training and validation remains controlled, indicating limited overfitting.
+- The refinement of training dynamics through callback tuning improves convergence stability and allows the optimizer to reach a better final solution.
+- Although the improved model reaches 100% training accuracy, its validation and test results remain high, indicating that the architectural and regularization changes were effective in limiting harmful overfitting.

 ### Conclusion
-The improved CNN (B3) clearly outperforms the baseline and is selected as the reference model for subsequent explainability (saliency maps) and robustness analyses.
+The improved CNN (**B3**) clearly outperforms the baseline model and is therefore selected as the reference classifier for the subsequent experiments on:

+1. model explainability through saliency maps
+2. robustness under resolution degradation
+3. robustness under AWGN noise
+4. robustness under kernel-based blur